-The W601 contains three amplifiers for converting DEC standard levels to outputs of ground and an externally supplied clamp voltage level, Ec.
+The W601 contains three amplifiers for converting DEC standard levels to outputs of ground and an externally supplied clamp voltage level, E_t.
 This external clamp voltage is applied to terminal F (M) and must be between +1 and +20v.
 Additional inputs can be added by tying diode networks, such as the R001 or the R002, to the node terminal.
 These inputs form a NOR gate for ground levels and a NAND gate for negative input levels.
-That is, if any input diode is at ground, the output will be at ground, and if all inputs are at -3v, the output will be at Ec.
-A positive supply voltage Es greater than Ec should be tied to terminal V. If Ec is less than +10v, the +10v supply on terminal A may be used at the supply voltage on terminal V. Output rise and fall TTT are less than respectively 150 and 100 nsec.
+That is, if any input diode is at ground, the output will be at ground, and if all inputs are at -3v, the output will be at E_t.
+A positive supply voltage E_s greater than $\pm C_t$ should be tied to terminal V. If E_t is less than +10v, the +10v supply on terminal A may be used at the supply voltage on terminal V.

-1 INPUT: Standard levels.
+INPUT: Standard levels.
 The input load for each amplifier is 2 ma shared by all grounded inputs including those attached through diode networks to the node terminal.

-EXTERNAL VOLTAGE: Terminal F (M)-The external clamp voltage E_c applied to terminal F (M) can be between +1 and +20v.
-The load is 500 ohms to +E_s (if the 1800-ohm resistors are used)
+EXTERNAL VOLTAGE: Terminal F (M) - The external clamp voltage E_c applied to terminal F (M) can be between +1 and +20v.
+The load is 500 ohms to $+E_s$ (if the 1800-ohm resistors are used)